carlosruana/chess-grandmasters-codechallenge/README.md

 ## 🔮 Future Improvements

 - **Add more exhaustive testing**: Expand unit, integration, and end-to-end tests to cover edge cases, error boundaries, and loading states.
 - **Move pagination to the server**: Offloading pagination logic to the backend would reduce client memory usage and improve performance on large datasets.
+This also enables advanced features like search, sorting, and filtering, since the server can efficiently query and return only the relevant data for each user request.
 - **Implement server-side rendering (SSR)**: Leveraging SSR (e.g., with Next.js or Vite SSR) could significantly improve time-to-content (especially LCP) and SEO.
+SSR also makes it easier to implement features like search engine-friendly URLs, server-driven search, and pre-sorted or filtered results, as the server can render the correct state for any incoming request.
 - **Preload high-priority content**: Preloading likely-to-be-visited grandmaster profiles or the first visible items could improve perceived performance.
 - **Add skeleton loaders**: Use skeleton UIs instead of spinners for a smoother and more modern loading experience.